Enkidu-6/tor-ddos/README.md

 We let tor-authorities and snowflake do what they need to do.

-We throttle the connection of abusive IP addresses to 1 per minute after letting the first 5 connection requests through.
+We throttle the connections of abusive IP addresses to 1 per minute after letting the first 5 connection requests through.
 This will prevent your conntrack table to get flooded at a very high rate at once and gives your system time to process and add them to the block list gradually while they wait.
 It also, to a certain point, protect you from SYN flood attacks.

 keep track of connections in a file named tor-ddos which will reside in /proc/net/xt_recent/